Skip to content

 config.plugins["autorefs"] = autorefs

-log.debug("Added a subdued autorefs instance %r", autorefs)
+_logger.debug("Added a subdued autorefs instance %r", autorefs)

-autorefs.get_fallback_anchor = self.handlers.get_anchors
+autorefs.get_fallback_anchor = handlers.get_anchors

-mkdocstrings_extension = MkdocstringsExtension(extension_config, self.handlers, autorefs)
+mkdocstrings_extension = MkdocstringsExtension(handlers, autorefs)

 config.markdown_extensions.append(mkdocstrings_extension) # type: ignore[arg-type]